aramette/LORCAN/1.8/README.md

 4. Clone the *LORCAN* binaries from GitHub to your own machine:
 (create and move first to the directory where you want to install LORCAN)
+you may have to install git and also point to the correct certificate (or use -c http.sslVerify=false option with git)
 ```
 git clone https://github.com/aramette/LORCAN.git
 ```